feathersjs/feathers/quick-start.md

   .use('/', feathers.static(__dirname))
   .listen(3000);
 ```

+That's it.
+Our application is now real-time, all we have to do is provide a nice frontend.

+## Building a frontend

+### Feathers client

+### Testing the connection

 To test the connection, we can create an `index.html` file in the same folder.
 The example page will connect to SocketIO, create a new Todo and also log when any Todo has been created, updated or patched: